bellatoris/HumanComputerInteraction/ReadMe.md

 	* Stimulus-response compatibility
 	* Good mapping for greate ease of use
 	* Effect corresponds to expectation?
-	* A void one control-multiple effect relationship
+	* Avoid one control-multiple effect relationship
 		*  Visually distinct modes to **indicate** the current function
 	* Consider social/cultural conventions
 		* Down to turn it on in UK